mgoltzsche/beets-ytimport/README.md

   --min-length=SECONDS  minimum track length in seconds --max-length=SECONDS  maximum track length in seconds --max-length-nochapter=SECONDS
-                        maximum track length in seconds when --split-tracks enabled and no chapters defined -q, --quiet           don't prompt for input when importing --pretend             don't import but print the files when importing
+                        max track length in seconds when no chapters defined -q, --quiet           don't prompt for input when importing --pretend             don't import but print the files when importing
 ```